networknt/light-doc/content/en/consumer/consul-discovery.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Consul service discovery is enabled by the [consul][] module in light-4j and it is the best overall solution for service registry and discovery in the light platform.
-You can also choose zookeeper but it is no recommended.
+Consul service discovery is enabled by the [consul][] module in light-4j and it is the best overall solution for service registry and discovery in Light.
+You can also choose zookeeper but it is not recommended.

 [consul]: /concern/consul/
 [zookeeper]: /consumer/zookeeper-discovery/